wentongsun/wentongsun.github.io/index.md

 I'm Wentong Sun, a master student at Department of Economics, Wuhan University.

-My research interests lie at the intersection of Urban Economics, Development Economics and Political Economics.
+My research interests lie at the intersection of Development Economics and Political Economics.

-**Currently, my research pursues three interconnected agendas:**
+**Currently, my research pursues two interconnected agendas:**

-1. **Behavioral Foundations of Urban Economics.**
-2. **Determinants and Consequences of Technology Adoption.**
+1. **Determinants and Consequences of Technology Adoption.**
-3. **Impacts of Climate Adaptation.**
+2. **Impacts of Climate Adaptation.**

 ***If you are interested in any aspect of my work, please feel free to contact me.***